 However, there are other clever tricks you can use to remove salt stains on suede without damaging the boot.
 The trick is not taking the boots to a cobbler!

 🧽 Items Needed:

 1. Use a dry microfiber cloth to wipe away as much salt residue as possible.

 2. Lightly brush the suede with a toothbrush along the salt lines.
 Don’t be rough or you may damage the suede texture — use just enough pressure to dislodge any remaining salt.

 3. If the stain persists, combine 1 cup cold water and three drops liquid dish soap in a bowl.
-Dab the corner of a white cloth with the soapy water and spot test an inconspicuous place on your shoes for colorfastness.
+Dab the corner of a white cloth with the soapy water and test an inconspicuous spot on your shoes for colorfastness.

-5. Dry the shoe away from heat and light.
+5. Dry the shoes away from heat and light.
 Once dry, check again for stains and repeat the steps above if needed.

-6. Very lightly buff with a dry washcloth or soft-bristled toothbrush to restore the suede’s texture.
+6. Lightly buff with a dry washcloth or soft-bristled toothbrush to restore the suede’s texture.

 7. Prevent future stains by applying a suede protector at least once per winter season.